Monte Punshon

 Ethel May (Monte) Punshon (8 November 1882 – 4 April 1989) was an Australian artist and teacher.
 She was known for her kindness to interned Japanese during the second world war.
-After she reached the age of 100, she came out, she joined MENSA, she wrote her autobiography, she was given a decoration by Japan and she was an ambassador for Expo 88.
+After she reached the age of 100, she came out, joined MENSA, wrote her autobiography, was given a decoration by Japan, and was an ambassador for Expo 88.

 Life

 Punshon was born in 1882 in the Australian state of Victoria in Ballarat.

-In 1910 she enjoyed a twelve year relationship with a woman named Debbie.
+In 1910, she had a twelve year relationship with a woman named Debbie.
 They lived together until Debbie left her for another woman.
-Debbie died two years later and Punshon had no more long term relationships.
+Debbie died two years later and Punshon had no more long-term relationships.

-In 1943 she worked at the internment camp near Tatura for Japanese people who had been living in Australia during World War Two.
-Punshon looked after the compound set aside for those who could not speak English and for the school in the camp.
+In 1943, Punshon worked at the internment camp near Tatura for Japanese people who had been living in Australia during World War II.
+She looked after the compound set aside for those who could not speak English and the school in the camp.